-When I think of merchants in games, I usually envision someone who sells basic goods such as food, medicines, textiles, tools, et cetera.
-However, in Splendor, you get to cater to the nobility this time, and the gemsare the currency!
+When I think of merchants in games, I usually envision someone who sells basic goods such as food, tools, etc. However, in Splendor, you get to cater to the nobility this time, and the gemsare the currency!

-Splendor is played by using gems and occasional gold to buy development cards, which you then collect and build sets out of to use in impressing nobles.
+Splendor is played by using gems and occasional gold to buy development cards.
+Your collection is then used to impress the nobles.
 Both development cards and nobles will grant you prestige points, which are the key to victory in this game.
 The player who acquires 15 prestige points first wins!

 I would say that Splendor is one of the best board games for new players because it gives them a glimpse of what it’s like to strategize and to build the best collection of resources.
 In my opinion, these are some of the most engaging game board mechanics.